tanushaggarwal/DataVoid/QUICK_START.md

 Your repository will be live at:
 **`https://github.com/YOUR_USERNAME/datavoid`**

-**Note:** The extension is called "PrivacyBlitz" in the code, but your GitHub repo is named "DataVoid" - that's totally fine!
-Many projects have different repo names than product names.
+**Note:** The extension is called "DataVoid" throughout the codebase.

 ---